roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 ### Vyom's Soggy Croutons (50)

 #### Description
-> Vyom was eating a CAESAR salad with a bunch of wet croutons when he sent me this:
+> Vyom was eating a CAESAR salad with a bunch of wet croutons when he sent me this: ertkw{vk_kl_silkv}.
+Can you help me decipher his message?

-> ertkw{vk_kl_silkv}

-> Can you help me decipher his message?
 #### Hint
 > You don't have to decode it by hand -- Google is your friend!
 #### Solution